Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 Next step is to split the curated dataset into a training and a test set.
 There are two ways you can fine-tune a large language model.

-- Use Snowflake Cortex AI Studio that allows you to run fine-tuning from the UI.
+- Use Snowflake Snowflake AI & ML Studio that allows you to run fine-tuning from the UI.
 This is currently in PrPr
 - Use FINETUNE() Cortex function to run the fine-tune job using SQL queries.
 This is currently available in PuPr.

-#### Fine-tuning using Cortex AI Studio
+#### Fine-tuning using Snowflake AI & ML Studio

-Once we have the training data, we could use Snowflake Cortex AI Studio to fine-tune.
+Once we have the training data, we could use Snowflake AI & ML Studio to fine-tune.
 Cortex AI features a no-code fine-tuning from the UI using the `Create Custom LLM` option.

 ![CortexStudio](./assets/cortex_studio.png)